Overview

 Taking carbamazepine with other medicines

-There are some medicines that interfere with the effects of carbamazepine.
-Make sure your hospital doctor knows about any other medicines you take, including medicines you buy from a pharmacy or shop, and any herbal remedies.
+Lots of medicines and carbamazepine can interfere with each other and increase the chances of side effects.
+Make sure that your doctor and pharmacist know you're taking carbamazepine before starting or stopping any other medicine, including medicines you buy from a pharmacy, or shop, or online and any herbal remedies.

 Do not take St John's wort, the herbal remedy for depression, while you are being treated with carbamazepine.
 This is because St John's wort can make carbamazepine less effective.